 The Rev. Catherine Quehl-Engel is Cornell College Chaplain, providing spiritual guidance to people of numerous religious traditions in and beyond Christianity, non-religious spirituality, and secular perspectives.
-As a member of the President’s Office, the faculty, and Student Affairs, she assists with campus community leadership, and teaches in the religion department.
+As a member of the President’s Office, the Faculty, and Student Affairs, she assists with campus community leadership and teaches in the religion department.
 She lives with her husband, Craig, and their daughter, Rachel, in Mt.
 Vernon.
-In her spare time she enjoys long runs in the country, meditation, and readings related to Christian-Eastern spiritual wisdom, humor and playfulness among family and friends, gardening, and serving as Associate Priest at Trinity-IC.
-She is part of the Diocese; Reconciler team and is the director of The Iowa Diocese Summer Ministry School and Retreat.
+In her spare time, she enjoys long runs in the country, meditation, and readings related to Christian-Eastern spiritual wisdom, humor and playfulness among family and friends, gardening, and serving as Associate Priest at Trinity.

-With a background in non-profit administration and promotion Nora has worked with children and families teaching and building community in a variety of ways over the last 15 years.
+With a background in non-profit administration and promotion, Nora has worked with children and families teaching and building community in a variety of ways over 15 years.
 She holds a B.A. from St. Olaf College and is a certified yoga teacher.
 She has been with Trinity since June 2014.
 Nora has four children and lives in Iowa City.

 Mindee joined the Trinity staff in August 2014.
 She holds a B.B.A. in accounting from the University of Iowa.
 She previously worked as an auditor in a public accounting firm.
 She has three children and lives in Coralville.

-To contact any Vestry member please email firstname.lastname@example.org.
+To contact any Vestry member please contact the church office.